techmyth/techmyth.github.io/content/posts/vcheck-health-accessment.en.md

 - HA VM restarts and resets
 - Inaccessible VMs

-It is important to mention that vCheck has support for other products as shown in the following image:
+It is important to mention that `vCheck` has support for other products as shown in the following image:

 ![Text](/img/2021-06-10_00-24-768x405.webp#center)

-To get started you need to download the tool from the [Github](https://github.com/alanrenouf/vCheck-vSphere) portal where it is continuously developed.
-To download vCheck directly click on the following link [Download](https://github.com/alanrenouf/vCheck-vSphere)
+To get started you need to download the tool from the [GitHub](https://github.com/alanrenouf/vCheck-vSphere) portal where it is continuously developed.
+To download `vCheck` directly click on the following link [Download](https://github.com/alanrenouf/vCheck-vSphere)

 Once the script is downloaded, it is necessary to unzip it.

 ![Text](/img/2021-06-10_08-51-1024x551.webp#center)

-The first time vCheck is run it will start the configuration process, this configuration allows you to create a template with the information that will be used for all future runs of the program.
+The first time `vCheck` is run it will start the configuration process, this configuration allows you to create a template with the information that will be used for all future runs of the program.
 To modify these parameters again you can use the `-config` option as follows:

 ```powershell
 [blabla@blabla ~]$ pwsh #Powershell core on Linux :)